Paul Nixon: Statistics and records

 Nixon had the 34th highest average of all of the players to have taken part – notably one place above Brian Lara.
 He was the second highest placed wicket keeper – in terms of average – behind Adam Gilchrist who moved ahead of the England man after 149 in the final.

 He finished with 9 dismissals – 7 catches and 2 stumpings, which placed him joint fifth in the wicket keeper dismissal rankings.

 Retirement from cricket

 He announced that he would play his final game of professional cricket at Grace Road against Kent on 6 August 2011 in a T20 quarter final, which meant that should Leicestershire beat Kent and get into finals day he would play.
 Leicestershire got into finals day, with their highest ever T20 chase of 203 in 20 overs, which they managed in 19.2 overs, with Nixon scoring 31 runs from 17 deliveries.
 Leicestershire then went on to win the competition; firstly beating Lancashire in a super over eliminator, then beating Somerset by 18 runs in the final, meaning that Nixon got the winning end to his career.
-His retirement on 27 August 2011 marked the end of his 23-year career.
+His retirement on 27 August 2011 marked the end of his 23-year career, although he played two games for Leicestershire in the qualifying round of the Champions League the following month.